 Yes, Canada accepts degrees from other countries.

-Hopefully, this article served as a guide for you to understand the Canada education system.
+Hopefully, this article served as a guide for you to understand the Canadian education system.
 If you are looking to study, work or settle in Canada but are not sure about how to get started with it then the expert counselors at Leverage Edu can assist you in the application process so that you can take the right step towards kickstarting your career.